webmin/webmin.com/content/community.md

 ### For Developers

 Anyone wanting to write their own Webmin modules or contribute to the core distribution should first read the [module writer's guide](http://doxfer.webmin.com/Webmin/Module_Development).
-For support, post to the [developers category](https://forum.virtualmin.com/c/developers/16) in our forum.

-If you have created your own module or theme, please post it on the [developers category](https://forum.virtualmin.com/c/developers/16) in our forum.
+If you need support as developer or you have created your own module or theme, please post it on the [developers category](https://forum.virtualmin.com/c/developers/16) in our forum.
 Patches for all of our products should be sent as a PR using our [Webmin](https://github.com/webmin) and [Virtualmin](https://github.com/virtualmin) GitHub organization accounts.

 ### For Translators

 New and updated [translations](/about/#supported-languages) for Webmin and all of its modules are always welcomed and can be submitted as a PR to any of our GitHub repositories mentioned above.
-{{< details-start post-content-indent-details "List of contributors"  >}}
+{{< details-start post-content-indent-details "<i class='wm wm-users'></i>"  >}}
 The following people have contributed translations of Webmin or Usermin into non-English languages.
 The first name under each language is the most recent or prolific contributor.
 If you want to contribute, read [this](/about/#supported-languages) first for more details.

 * **German**